-By completing the degree requirements, the student will acquire proficiency in speaking, reading, writing, and understanding Spanish and will gain knowledge of Spanish and Spanish-American culture.
-The student will be able to communicate in Spanish, write formal compositions, and read the texts of Spanish and Spanish American authors, all at the Intermediate-Mid level of competency.
+The Spanish degree provides the student with proficiency in speaking, reading, writing, and understanding Spanish and will gain knowledge of Spanish and Spanish-American culture.
+The student will be able to communicate in Spanish, write formal compositions, and read the texts of Spanish and Spanish American authors, all at the Intermediate- Mid level of competency.
 Competencies will be assessed throughout the language sequence with written and oral exams.
 This major provides opportunities for continued advanced learning of Spanish and prepares students to transfer and major in Spanish.